Intercom

 The search for a better solution

 “We wanted to make sure we didn’t cater to developers over the admins.
 Everyone needs to be able to use the tool — it should be user-friendly for everyone.
-And GitHub integration was a deal-breaker.
+GitHub integration was also a deal-breaker.
 That was probably the top requirement because we were going to set up source control.”

 “If we can focus on building and shipping features and helping our teams — that’s why we exist, that’s our goal.
 Anything that works against that goal causes frustration and pain.
 And anything that works with us just causes delight and happiness.
 Sounds cheesy, but it’s true!”

-GitHub was already used extensively throughout Intercom, and so the Business Systems team decided to adopt GitHub alongside Gearset in order to build a Git-based development workflow.
-Getting started was straightforward.
-“We’ve heard of competitors where the ramp up is 6 months.
+“We’ve heard of competitors where the ramp up time is 6 months.
 With Gearset, it only took a week or two to set everything up, and about a month to get really comfortable with it.”

 Firing on all cylinders with Gearset and GitHub